 Wednesday 16 January 2019

-Mark Cottingham, principle of Shirebrook Academy on Common Lane, Shirebrook, said that cuts to education and social care budgets are being ‘felt keenly’.
+Mark Cottingham, principal of Shirebrook Academy on Common Lane, Shirebrook, said that cuts to education and social care budgets are being ‘felt keenly’.
 He said: “Shirebrook Academy is one of the lucky ones – I know of many headteachers having to make redundancies.
 “Education budgets were not exactly generous before, but schools now really have to tighten their belts.”
 Mr Cottingham commented after new figures show education spending has been slashed by more than £7bn since 2011.
 The Independent conducted a survey that revealed the extent of the crisis.
 The poll of 2,000 headteachers showed that 72 percent of heads are facing a deficit this school year, and four in five teachers are using their own money to support schoolchildren amid funding pressures.

 Mr Cottingham said: “Staff are so careful with resources, such as photocopying and using older textbooks.